guidance-guarantee-programme/pension_guidance/content/financial_advice.en.md

 #Seeing a financial adviser

 An adviser will ask about your finances, personal circumstances, your goals and how you feel about taking risks with your money.
-This will help them to recommend retirement income products (eg flexi-access drawdown, different types of annuity) that are right for you.
+This will help them to recommend retirement income products (e.g. flexi-access drawdown, different types of annuity) that are right for you.

 Find out more about what [an adviser might ask you](https://www.fca.org.uk/consumers/what-adviser-might-ask-you) from the Financial Conduct Authority (FCA) website.